-- no data hazards exist with any currently executing operations - the DS pipeline is available (no current divide or square root is executing in the DS pipeline E1 stage) - no short vector operation with unissued iterations is executing in the FMAC pipeline.
+- No data hazards exist with any currently executing operations. - The DS pipeline is available.
+The pipeline is available if no current divide or square root is executing in the DS pipeline E1 stage. - No short vector operation with unissued iterations is executing in the FMAC pipeline.

-Example 4-13 on page 4-24 shows a case of the VFP11 coprocessor executing instructions in parallel in each of the three pipelines:
+Example 4-13 on page 4-25 shows a case of the VFP11 coprocessor executing instructions in parallel in each of the three pipelines: